EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 ssh-add -t 1d ~/.ssh/cscs-key
 ```

-We strongly suggest to store this script in a file as you will have to execute it every day.
+You will have to execute this bash script every day.
 If you don't want to have your login ID stored in a script, you can comment out the lines:

 ```bash
 #read -p "Username : " USERNAME